nmconde/Code-Wars/README.md

 # Code-Wars
-A place to push my Code Wars solutions
+A place to push my codwars.com solutions